HTTP API http auth api

 HTTP 401 Unauthorized

-Encountering HTTP 401 Unauthorized means your request lacks valid authentication credentials; this guide explains how to fix it.
+Encountering an HTTP 401 Unauthorized error means your API request lacks valid authentication; this guide explains how to fix it.

 What This Error Means